Steven-Kravitz/socialNetworkAPI/README.md

 </details>

-## Tests
-Placeholder

 ## Credits
-Trinity Education Services for the code layout
+Trinity Education Services for the code layout, npm express for the server management, npm mongoose, MongoDB, and Insomnia

 ## Questions